kmamal/node-sdl/README.md

 * `index: <number>` The player index to assign to the joystick.

-Sets the player index of this joystick.
+Sets the player index of the joystick.

 ### joystickInstance.resetPlayer()